zachqpeterson/Nihility/README.md

 ## Current 3rd party libraries
 wyhash/wyrand - https://github.com/wangyi-fudan/wyhash, rewritten to be optimised for this engine

-VulkanMemoryAllocator - https://github.com/GPUOpen-LibrariesAndSDKs/VulkanMemoryAllocator, likely to be replaced
+VulkanMemoryAllocator - https://github.com/GPUOpen-LibrariesAndSDKs/VulkanMemoryAllocator, likely to be replaced by my memory allocator

 tracy - https://github.com/wolfpld/tracy, not currently in use, may be removed